-This graph shows the percentage of students that meet or exceed state standards on the Illinois Standards Achievement Test (ISAT).
+This graph shows the percentage of students, in the state, that meet or exceed state standards on the Illinois Standards Achievement Test (ISAT).
 The buttons above the graph allow you to select reading, mathematics, or composite (combined) scores.
-Two years of results are shown for the statewide averages.
+Multiple years of results are shown.

 Click on “View Details” to see additional years of ISAT performance data, grade-level and subject-area results, and performance of student sub-groups.